13 Colorants For Bath Bombs – Best Of 2023 With Reviews

 5. Best Long-Lasting:Erosom Soap Dye Mica Powder

 The Erosom Soap Dye Mica Powder kit includes 12 colorants with attractive colors made of safe ingredients.
 The pigmented powder creates an effect of shine and shimmer.
-They are non-toxic and ideal for handmade soaps.
+The colorants are non-toxic and ideal for professional-grade handmade soaps.
 You can also use these powders with lotions, gels, nail polish, and eye shadow.
-Additionally, these powders do not leave any traces or residue, and are long-lasting.
+Additionally, these powders do not leave any traces or residue.
+The product offers long-lasting and visible results.

 Pros